Washi1337/AsmResolver/README.md

 ## Compiling

 The solution can be built using the .NET SDK or an IDE that works with it (e.g., Visual Studio and JetBrains Rider).
-The main packages target LTS versions of various .NET runtimes (.NET 3.5, .NET Standard 2.0, .NET Standard 2.1, .NET Core 3.1, .NET 6.0, .NET 8.0, .NET 9.0, .NET 10.0).
+The main packages target LTS versions of various .NET runtimes (.NET Framework 3.5, .NET Standard 2.0, .NET Standard 2.1, .NET Core 3.1, .NET 6.0, .NET 8.0, .NET 9.0, .NET 10.0).

 To build the project from the command line, use:
 ```bash